Spacerocket Launches Introducing Infrastructure as Code

 How to install Ansible on Ubuntu

-Note you may need to update 'pip' to latest version.
+You may need to update 'pip' to the latest version:

 sudo -H pip3 install --upgrade pip